 }

-map.put(p2,"world"); adds the key value p2 and hello, but p1 has the same hashcode of p2 (i.e., p1 and p2 are the same key) AND equals on these two objects returns true, so the map replaces the value hello with world.
-The map still has one key pair but with an updated value {Point [x=3, y=4]=hello}
+map.put(p2,"world"); adds the key-value pair (p2, "world").
+Because p1.hashCode() == p2.hashCode() AND p1.equals(p2) is true, the map considers p1 and p2 to be the same key, so it replaces the existing value hello with world.
+The map still has one entry but with an updated value: {Point [x=3, y=4]=world}

 map.put(p3,"!"); because p3 has a different hashcode and p3 is not equals to p1 (or p2), then it adds a new pair: {Point [x=8, y=7]=!, Point [x=3, y=4]=world}